Key takeaways:

 UTIs should be treated in most cases to prevent complications.
 Serious complications of an untreated UTI include kidney infections and sepsis.

 Urinary tract infections (UTIs) occur when bacteria get into the urinary system.
 This includes the kidneys, bladder, urethra, and ureters.
-The urinary system is usually quite sterile.
-However, troublesome bacteria, like E. coli can enter and overwhelm the urinary tract.
-Once inside, these bacteria rapidly multiply, causing a UTI.
+UTIs develop when troublesome bacteria, like E. coli, enter and rapidly multiply inside the urinary tract.

 There are several risk factors that can increase your likelihood of developing a UTI.
-Let’s take a closer look at the seven most common causes of a UTI.
+Let’s take a closer look at the eight most common causes of a UTI.

 During sexual intercourse, bacteria from the genital and anal areas may be transferred to the urethra.
 This can lead to an increased risk of UTI.
 This is much more common in people assigned female at birth.